-Originally a posset was a drink made from hot milk and honey, spiced and laced with ale or wine.
-It was popular in the Middle Ages as a remedy for colds and minor ailments and a sleep-aid.
 Posset appeared in Shakespeare's Macbeth when Lady Macbeth used a poisoned posset to knock out the guards outside Duncan's quarters.
-Later it became a thickened cream dessert, usually flavored with honey and lemon but do check out the alternatives to the traditional posset below.
+Later it became a thickened cream dessert, usually flavored with honey and lemon.
+But do check out the alternatives to the traditional posset below.

 - 2 large unwaxed lemons

-- Traditionally a posset is served with slivers of toasted almonds but is also delicious with summer berries and Scottish Shortbread.
+Traditionally a posset is served with slivers of toasted almonds, but it is also delicious with summer berries and Scottish Shortbread.

-- Mix different citrus flavours - Lemon and clementine juice are wonderful.
+Mix different citrus flavors.
+Lemon and clementine juice are wonderful.

-- Add a little vanilla extract to the cream and syrup mix.
-Be sparing though; vanilla can overpower and spoil the delicate lemon flavor.
+Add a little vanilla extract to the cream and syrup mix.
+Be sparing though, as vanilla can overpower and spoil the delicate lemon flavor.

-In medieval times a posset would have honey, as well as spices, which though expensive at the time, were also much-loved flavors.
-Try a light grating of nutmeg (keep it very light).
-A pinch of ground ginger and for an autumnal feel, try a tiny pinch of mixed spice (known as Pumpkin Spice mix in the US.)
+In medieval times, a posset would have honey, as well as spices, which though expensive at the time, were also much-loved flavors.
+Try a light grating of nutmeg (keep it very light), pinch of ground ginger, and for an autumnal feel, try a tiny pinch of mixed spice (known as Pumpkin Spice mix in the US.)